-Read more about the approved apprenticeship Standard on the Gov.uk website.
+Read more about the approved apprenticeship standard on the Institute for Apprenticeships and Technical Education website.

 Successful graduates will gain a bachelor’s degree in Aerospace Engineering that is accredited by the Royal Aeronautical Society.

 This degree is an integral requirement of the (Level 6) Degree Apprenticeship Standard (ST0010) Aerospace Engineer.